DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 With respect to direct post methods using JavaScript (JS), there is always the consideration that a user may have disabled JS by default and therefore be unable to enter a payment at all without prompting them to adjust their browser security settings.

-There are considerations with respect to which shopping cart method one will use (or is using) on top of Drupal.
-While Drupal Commerce is clearly going to win out in the long run, there is still a significant user base using Ubercart.
-The issue with Ubercart is that it has far fewer shared-management options.
+There are considerations with respect to which shopping cart method to use (or continue to use) on top of Drupal.
+Drupal Commerce is much more popular for Drupal 7 and popularity brings more people to fix bugs and contribute modules.
+However, there is still a significant user base using Ubercart, and while Ubercart has far fewer shared-management payment gateway modules that are publicly available, there is nothing precluding the community from creating them in order to address the newer and more stringent PCI-DSS requirements.
 The additional costs of becoming compliant with Ubercart should be a consideration when evaluating the two solutions.

 There are also other payment methods on Drupal, such as the stand alone Stripe and Pay modules, which offer a simpler and smaller feature set than Ubercart and Drupal Commerce and may be more appropriate for one time payment solutions.